 One of the most important metrics is how fast you react to new requests and how quickly you resolve them.
-According to the research, 45% of users will cancel an online purchase if their question or comment is not answered promptly.
+According to research, 45% of users will cancel an online purchase if their question or comment is not handled promptly.
 For different communication channels, there is a different expected response time:

 - For a phone call: 53% of customers expect an answer within 3 minutes.